 In my Home Ec class in the 60s, I was taught to only use older eggs (10-14 days old) when making hard-boiled eggs.
-They said ‘the fresher the egg, the more difficult it is to peel cleanly’, but not so with Ken’s method.
-It WORKS beautifully for both older eggs and fresher* eggs, and it’s consistent every time so far!
+Mrs. Scherger said ‘the fresher the egg, the more difficult it is to peel cleanly’.
+I have found that to be true.
+It works beautifully for older eggs, but I can’t guarantee it will with eggs fresher than 10 days old!

 Here’s what you need: